drolbr/overpass-doc/en/more_info/setup.md

 ## Install the software

-Please ensure that the GNU autotools, a C++ compiler, the auxiliary program _wget_ and the libraries _expat_ and _zlib_ are installed.
+Please ensure that the GNU autotools, a C++ compiler, the auxiliary program _wget_ and the libraries _expat_, _zlib_, and _lz4_ are installed.
 The versions of the programs do not matter.
 The Overpass API only uses their version-independent core functionality.

 For e.g. Ubuntu you can ensure as follows that all required programs are installed:

-    sudo apt-get install wget g++ make expat libexpat1-dev zlib1g-dev
+    sudo apt-get install wget g++ make expat libexpat1-dev zlib1g-dev \
+        liblz4-dev

 Please download for the Overpass API the [newest release](https://dev.overpass-api.de/releases/).
 Older releases also do work but